Robot Maintenance: Grease and Robotic Gears

 Greasing Robots with Planetary Gear Reduction Units

+Different greases are used for different mechanical components and different maintenance tasks.
 Robots with planetary gear reduction units require grease replenishment every year.
 This process involves pumping the old grease out of the gear by inputting new grease into the unit.
 Planetary gear reduction units also require re-greasing when they are replaced.

 Robot Grease Schedule